-Pink Ribbon Pink Velvet Cupcakes – pink velvet cupcakes crowned with pink buttercream and adorned with white chocolate pink ribbons; a pinkalicous cupcake in honor of Breast Cancer Awareness Month.
+Pink Ribbon Pink Velvet Cupcakes – pink velvet cupcakes crowned with luscious pink buttercream and adorned with white chocolate pink ribbons, making them deliciously pink in celebration of National Breast Cancer Awareness Month.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my disclosure policy for more on affiliate links and my policies.

-I am not working with the Breast Cancer Awareness Month campaign.
+I am not working with the Breast Cancer Research Foundation or any of the Breast Cancer Awareness organizations or campaigns.
 I am, however, a HUGE advocate for the fight against cancer.
-It is a cause that is near and dear to my heart, which is why I wanted to spotlight Breast Cancer Awareness Month.
+It is a cause that is near and dear to my heart, which is why I wanted to spotlight National Breast Cancer Awareness Month.

-I’ve been fixated on sharing a pink ribbon baked good since SBS started.
+I’ve been fixated on sharing a pink ribbon baked goodie since the creation of Sarah's Bake Studio.
 Unfortunately, poor planning and my love for football food and Halloween treats have always gotten in the way.
-Fortunately, this year I got my shit together and Pink Ribbon Pink Velvet Cupcakes have finally made their way to the blog!!
+Fortunately, I got my shit together and Pink Ribbon Pink Velvet Cupcakes have finally made their way to the blog!!

-Pink Ribbon Pink Velvet Cupcakes are pinkalicous cupcakes designed for Breast Cancer Awareness Month.
-They are delicious pink velvet cupcakes, topped with a fluffy cloud of pink buttercream, and bejeweled with a white chocolate pink ribbon – the symbol of breast cancer awareness.
+Pink Ribbon Pink Velvet Cupcakes are pinkalicous cupcakes designed for National Breast Cancer Awareness Month.
+They are delicious pink velvet cupcakes, topped with a fluffy cloud of pink buttercream, and bejeweled with a white chocolate pink ribbon – a symbol of breast cancer awareness.

-On a side note, after baking the cupcake it didn't turn out as pink as I would have liked.
-If you want them pinker, double the amount of gel paste food coloring you add to the batter.
+On a side note, after baking the cupcakes it didn't turn out as pink as I would have liked.
+If you want your cupcakes to be pinker, double the amount of gel paste food coloring you add to the batter.

-The next step of these awesomesauce Pink Ribbon Pink Velvet Cupcakes is the fluffy cloud of pink buttercream they are topped with.
-I used my favorite vanilla buttercream and then a few drops of deep pink gel paste.
-Seriously, I could eat buttercream with a spoon!
+The next step of these lovely Pink Ribbon Pink Velvet Cupcakes is the fluffy cloud of pink buttercream they are topped with.
+I used my favorite vanilla buttercream recipe and added a few drops of deep pink gel paste.
+Seriously, I love buttercream so much I could eat it with a spoon!

-To frost your cupcakes like Sprinkles Cupcakes, you need a nice straight or offset icing spatula.
-Then watch this video and you’re on your way.
+To get your Sprinkles Cupcakes frosting groove on, you'll need a nice straight or offset icing spatula.
+Then watch this video and you’ll be on your way.
+You can also try using a knife, but it's always nice to have a good straight or offset icing spatula.

-I really like this frosting technique.
+I like this frosting technique.
 It’s easy-peasy and perfect for those who don’t have a closet full of baking supplies.
-Or you know, are lazy and don’t want to wash piping bags and decorating tips. 😉
+Or you know, don’t want the extra hassle of washing piping bags and decorating tips.

-There is a little bit of a science to working with chocolate – you don’t want it to seize and fat bloom and sugar bloom are less than ideal.
-That being said, it is not rocket science.
-The Art of Melting Chocolate can be helpful.
+There is a little bit of a science to working with chocolate – you don’t want it to seize and also fat bloom and sugar bloom are less than ideal.
+That being said, it is not rocket science; The Art of Melting Chocolate is a helpful resource.

-Show your support for Breast Cancer Awareness Month by baking and eating Pink Ribbon Pink Velvet Cupcakes!
-Also, now might be a good time for breast exam!
+Show your support for National Breast Cancer Awareness Month by baking and eating Pink Ribbon Pink Velvet Cupcakes!
+Also, now is a good time for a breast exam!

 Pink Ribbon Pink Velvet Cupcakes